HPC-SimTools/IPS-framework/examples-proposed/024-aggregated-compute-ensemble/README.md

 # An example ensemble simulation for aggregated computing

-This example demonstrates how to set up an ensemble simulation in IPS that performs aggregated computing across multiple ensemble instances.
+This example demonstrates how to set up an ensemble simulation in IPS that performs aggregated computing across multiple ensemble instances that include two jupyter notebooks.
 Each ensemble instance runs a component for ${COMPUTE} that reports values local to the instance, but that is then aggregated at the top-level after the instances have finished.

-Note that there will be Dask related errors and warnings at the end that can be ignored.
+Note that any Dask related errors and warnings at the end that can be ignored.
 These are due to Dask not having a clean shutdown.

 ## Contents